 Beginning June 1, 2020, all prospectus starts should use the new PhD Prospectus Form found on the Doctoral Prospectus Form page.

 To prepare for the form and style review, use the following checklist, which is the same checklist we use when we review capstone manuscripts and the checklist we return to the student and committee along with their completed review.

-Guides for completing these documents can be found on the Center for Research Quality website.
-The Publication Manual of the American Psychological Association, Sixth Edition style should be used for both the Premise and the Prospectus, as well as for the proposal and final study.
+Guides for completing these documents can be found on the Office of Research and Doctoral Services website.
+The Publication Manual of the American Psychological Association, Seventh Edition style should be used for both the Premise and the Prospectus, as well as for the proposal and final study.

-The Dissertation Guidebook is a complete resource for information on form and style, steps in the dissertation process, and procedures.
+The Dissertation Guidebook, available at the Office of Research and Doctoral Services's website, is a complete resource for information on form and style, steps in the dissertation process, and procedures.
 We also offer a series of capstone webinars on a variety of capstone-related topics.

-For proposal, dissertation, thesis, or doctoral study questions, contact email@example.com.
+For questions about writing the proposal, dissertation, thesis, or doctoral study, contact firstname.lastname@example.org.